 The Atlas of MS is a powerful advocacy tool for change.

 You can analyse the full results using the Atlas of MS visualisation tool as well as downloading the written reports.
 We urge you to review the recommendations outlined in our reports to drive change to improve the quality of life of people affected by MS.

-Click on the view toolkit button above to download a variety of other materials to help you use the data in your advocacy work and amplify the key messages:
+Click on the view toolkit button above to download a variety of materials to help you use the data in your advocacy work and amplify the key messages:

 - Atlas logo (available in English, Spanish and Arabic)

-- Social media infographics (available in English, Spanish and Arabic)
+- Social media infographics and email signatures (available in English, Spanish and Arabic)

 Using epidemiology data as an advocacy tool

 A recent epidemiological study led by the National MS Society (NMSS) showed the number of people with MS in the United States was nearly 1 million people (913,925).
 This was more than twice the previously reported number from a national study in 1975 and subsequent updates.

 NMSS has successfully leveraged this revised prevalence estimate to increase investment in MS research and improve MS data collection at a national level.
 Here are two of the successes this data-driven advocacy has had so far: